I stand on painted tape

-Movies: Whatever Happened to Baby Jane, La Dolce Vita, Casablanca, Rebel Without a Cause, Broken Embraces, Reds, Doubt, Motorcycle Diaries, Bad Education, Y Tu Mama Tambien, Wall-E, Blow, Mel Brooks: specifically Blazing Saddles, and History of the World Part I; "No", ZeroDarkThirty, Interstellar.
-I didn't see a lot of films in theaters this year, but I saw The Big Short, and liked it well enough to put it here.
+Movies: Whatever Happened to Baby Jane, La Dolce Vita, Casablanca, Rebel Without a Cause, Broken Embraces, Reds, Doubt, Motorcycle Diaries, Bad Education, Y Tu Mama Tambien, Fight Club, Blow, Mel Brooks: specifically Blazing Saddles, and History of the World Part I; "No", ZeroDarkThirty, Interstellar, and The Big Short pop into my head.

 Did you even read all that?!
-I hope not.
+Jesus, I hope not.

 The Music I love

 NPR- yep.
 As white as I wanna be.

 I think that was technically 8 things.
 Oh well.